-- ► The Bank has processes in place to identify, measure, manage and report on Conduct Risk ensuring that customers are treated fairly throughout the customer journey and defined Customer Outcomes are achieved - ► Appropriate governance and oversight arrangements are in place across the business in relation to Conduct Risk - ▶ Roles and responsibilities are clear, there is appropriate challenge, and the customer is at the heart of governance and decision-making processes - ► Conduct Risk Appetite has been defined to ensure the Bank only carries out business where Conduct Risk has been evaluated and the residual risk exposure is within the Conduct Risk Appetite - ► All employees are educated to ensure they aim to always deliver fair Customer Outcomes - ► Conduct Risk is considered as part of the Bank's Business Change/transformation framework and process - ► The Bank's 3rd parties and vendors apply the principles of Conduct Risk and seek to achieve ARB defined Customer Outcomes - ► Compliance with applicable laws and regulations - ▶ Achieving fair outcomes for our customers is at the heart of Al Rayan's vision, mission, strategic plans and values.
-The Bank is also in the process of conducting significant work regarding Consumer Duty, focusing on the standard of care that firms give consumers, throughout 2022/23.
-The implementation plan was approved by the Board in October 2022.
-Overall, completion of the project is expected to be in line with regulatory requirements.
+- The Bank has processes in place to identify, measure, manage and report on Conduct Risk ensuring that customers are treated fairly throughout the customer journey and defined Customer Outcomes are achieved. - Appropriate governance and oversight arrangements are in place across the business in relation to Conduct Risk. - Roles and responsibilities are clear, there is appropriate challenge, and the customer is at the heart of governance and decision-making processes. - Conduct Risk Appetite has been defined to ensure the Bank only carries out business where Conduct Risk has been evaluated and the residual risk exposure is within the Conduct Risk Appetite. - All employees are educated to ensure they aim to always deliver good Customer Outcomes. - Conduct Risk is considered as part of the Bank's Business Change/transformation framework and process. - The Bank's 3rd parties and vendors apply the principles of Conduct Risk and seek to achieve ARB defined Customer Outcomes. - Compliance with applicable laws and regulations.